Make homemade soap with this easy lavender soap recipe with melt and pour goat’s milk soap base, essential oils, and dried herbs.

 - 1/2 lb. goat’s milk soap base

 - Spritz bottle filled with rubbing alcohol

 Step 1: Chop lavender and rosemary into fine pieces.
 If you have fresh rosemary or lavender in your yard, you can use that, too.

 Step 2: Sprinkle a small amount of the rosemary and lavender into the bottom of each soap mold.
 These will end up on the top of the soap when finished.

-Step 3: Cut the goat’s milk soap base and place into a microwave safe bowl or a small pan for melting.
+Step 3: Cut the goat’s milk soap base and place it into a microwave-safe bowl or a small pan for melting.

 Step 6: Next, add lavender essential oil to the soap with the same process.
-Start with a few drop and add more as desired.
+Start with a few drops and add more as desired.

 Step 7: Add coloring to soap mixture if you want to color it.
 This is entirely optional.
-The soap will look jut fine if left white.
+The soap will look just fine if left white.

 Step 8: Using a spoon, mix everything together.